ikatson/rust-sstb/README.md

     - messes up the concurrency as the hashmap becomes the contention point
       - an RWLock might help for the majority of the cases
   - even if all this is implemented, it's totally not guaranteed that it's going to be faster in the end.
-- [x] u32 keys and values, not u64
+- [x] u16 keys and u32 values, not u64, for saving space
 - [x] mmap with no compression is already multi-threaded, but the API does not reflect that
 - [x] zlib bounded and unbounded performs the same in benchmarks